cmbaxter/mastering-akka/chapter7/bookstore-app-incomplete/readme.md

-# chapter 5 - bookstore-app-complete
+# chapter 7 - bookstore-app-incomplete
 Example code from the Mastering Akka book

 # How to build